Cats tend to be a lot more sensitive and emotional than most dogs, which is why you see far fewer cats dressed up for Halloween than dogs.

 If you must dress your cat up for Halloween, keep an eye on them to make sure they’re safe, get your photos as quickly as possible, and remove the costume so they can get back to enjoying their kitty life.
 You can post the pics on social media, and everybody wins.

-Is your cat dressing up for Halloween, or going in their birthday suit?
+Is your cat dressing up for Halloween?
+Or are they going in their birthday suit?
 Let us know in the comments below!